 - Transaction cancellations, corrections, and adjustments

-What about Non-Functional Requirements, you ask?
-How do they differ from functional requirements?
+How do non-functional differ from functional requirements?

-The difference between them is non-functional requirements describe the system’s operation while functional requirements describe what the system should be doing.
+The difference between them is non-functional requirements describe the system’s operation, while functional requirements describe what the system should be doing.

-One non-functional requirement of a bicycle helmet could be “must not break when dropped from 2 meters.”
+For example, one non-functional requirement of a bicycle helmet could be “must not break when dropped from 2 meters.”

 What are Non-Functional Requirements?